 Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision-maker.
 The chief operating decision-maker, who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the Executive Committee.
-This committee is integrated by the CEO, COO, CFO and managers in charge of the Geoscience, Operations, Legal and Corporate Governance, People and Sustainability departments.
+This committee is integrated by the Chief Executive Officer, Chief Financial Officer, Chief Technical Officer, Chief Operating Officer, Chief Strategy, Sustainability and Legal Officer and Chief People Officer.
 This committee reviews the Group's internal reporting in order to assess performance and allocate resources.
 Management has determined the operating segments based on these reports.